ghostface-cybersecurity/100-days-cyber-security/analysis-of-intercepted-traffic/README.md

 _________

-<h3 align="center">sequence of actions to perform analysis of intercepted traffic</h3>
+<h3 align="center">Sequence of actions to perform analysis of intercepted traffic</h3>

 ----